m22k/new_banking/README.md

 # new_banking_red

 I don't own this script, i just changed the colors.
+The lan

 Script made by **onlyserenity**: https://forum.cfx.re/t/release-esx-new-banking/58313